Lead Water Testing

 Water samples were collected in all District-owned buildings on two occasions.
 A total of 40 water samples were collected on April 21, 2016.
 None of these samples exceeded the 0.015 mg/L Action Level.
 In fact, 26 of the 40 water samples had no detectible levels of lead present.
 The initial sample set was intended to provide a representation of the water quality in the schools as it relates to Lead and Copper content in the drinking water.

-In July 2016, the State Board of Education adopted new rules regarding Lead in drinking water in school buildings that requires sampling of all water outlets.
-The second sample collection was conducted on June 02, 2016 and addressed the remaining 60 water taps in the Madison Schools.
-The results of this sampling show that no outlet exceeded the Lead Action Level of 0.015 mg/L and that 40 of the samples had no detectible levels of Lead present.
+In July 2016, the State Board of Education adopted new rules regarding Lead in drinking water in school buildings that require sampling of all water outlets.
+The second sample collection was conducted on June 02, 2016, and addressed the remaining 60 water taps in the Madison Schools.
+The results of this sampling show that no outlet exceeded the Lead Action Level of 0.015 mg/L and that 40 of the samples had no detectible levels of the Lead present.